May also be called: Pontine Glioma, Diffuse Pontine Glioma, Midbrain Tumor,

 A brain stem glioma (glee-OH-muh) is any tumor

 that forms in a part of the brain stem.

 The brain stem, located deep in the back of the brain,

 is made up of three parts: the midbrain, pons, and medulla.
 These parts coordinate

-all of the brain's messages.
-They also control many of the body's autonomic functions
+the brain's messages.
+They also control many of the body's autonomic functions (processes

-(processes we almost never think about controlling, like breathing, digestion, sweating,
+we almost never think about controlling, like breathing, digestion, sweating, and

-Symptoms of a pontine glioma (a tumor in the pons) may come on
+In a pontine glioma (a tumor in the pons), symptoms may come on

 suddenly and get worse quickly.
-They may include:
+They can include:

 turning in of one eyeball